mevron-inc/codingStandards/README.md

 # Development Standards

-*This document describes conventions, approaches, practices, technologies and standards that are accepted and practiced by MLSDev.
+*This document describes conventions, approaches, practices, technologies and standards that are accepted and practiced by Mevron.
 In other words, it describes how we do the things.*

 *This document is updated frequently.
 Our practices and standards are subject to change as software development world evolve.*